dizonivan11/website-builder/README.md

 **Done TODO**
 <ol>
+<li>Revise/Simplify Primary Properties input requests using predefined html with automatic assigning of its id</li>
 <li>Add selected widget/row labels</li>
 <li>Make buttons in WYSIWYG Text Editor check first if the selected range is inside its parent editor to continue the operation to prevent editing any element outside its parent editor</li>
 <li>Adding WYSIWYG Text Editors</li>